NextronSystems/inventory-analyzer-manual/assets/columns.rst

 Creating new Columns
 ~~~~~~~~~~~~~~~~~~~~

-To create a new Columns, click the ``Add Column`` button in the top right corner.
+To create a new Column, click the ``Add Column`` button in the top right corner.

 You can chose between different Column Types: